Estate Planning Attorney Services in Williamsburg, VA

 This document is often referred to as a “Living Will”.
 The living will allows for the withdrawal of life sustaining medical procedures in the event an individual suffers from an incurable injury, disease or illness and has no reasonable chance of recovery.

-Please note, Montgomery, Kelley, & McKinnon, P.L.C., provides “Sweetheart Wills” (for husbands and wives), which includes: Wills, Powers of Attorney and Medical Directives for both parties at a discounted rate.
+Please note, Montgomery, Kelley, & Dennett, P.L.C., provides “Sweetheart Wills” (for husbands and wives), which includes: Wills, Powers of Attorney and Advance Medical Directives for both parties at a discounted rate.